The health and fitness industry has skyrocketed over the last decade, and with it, so have protein bars, health food, and dietary supplements.

 If you’re creating a pet supplement, you’re entering into a hot market.
 But that market doesn’t come without its challenges.

-The first thing you will have to do is figure out whether you want your product to be considered a food or a drug.
+The first decision is whether you want your product to be considered a food or a drug.
 If you go the food route, you’ll face less red tape, but you might not carry the same prestige and credibility.
 If you choose to go after drug approval, you’ll be in an uphill battle, but the payoff might be higher.

-Either way, you’ll have to adhere to strict FDA rules on marketing and tread lightly with your labels, marketing, advertisements, and testimonials.
+Either way, you’ll have to adhere to strict FDA rules on marketing and tread lightly with your pet supplements design, including labels, marketing, advertisements, and testimonials.
 You can’t make unverified claims or be misleading.

 If you’re willing to put in the work and maintain proper regulation, your pet supplement brand can cash in on a growing market!